2031phil/aframe-project/README.md

-Aframe project that displays text input in a 3D world.
+Aframe project that displays text input in a 3D world in an infinite scroll loop.